lnicastro/DIF/README.md

 ## Compile and install

-**Note:** To avoid autotools requirements with a message like this:
+**Note:** if you download the code via `git clone`, to avoid autotools requirements with a message like this:
 ```
 ...
 DIF/config/missing: line 81: aclocal-1.16: command not found